1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: New York State–based businesses and organizations including farmers, researchers, manufacturers, designers, brands, retailers, and educators; projects must be conducted primarily in New York.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New York State–based businesses and organizations including farmers, researchers, manufacturers, designers, brands, retailers, and educators; projects must be conducted primarily in New York.
+Confirm the full requirements in the official notice before applying.